Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck/README.md

 Follow the [steps](https://docs.microsoft.com/en-gb/azure/load-testing/how-to-create-and-run-load-test-with-jmeter-script#create-a-load-test) to configure a load test in the load test resource you created in challenge one.

-You will need to upload the "SampleApp.JMX" file from the cloned repository
+You will need to upload the "SampleAppParam.JMX" file from the cloned repository

 ![alt-text](https://docs.microsoft.com/en-gb/azure/load-testing/media/how-to-create-and-run-load-test-with-jmeter-script/create-new-test-test-plan.png "upload test plan")